-The streamlined filing procedures were initiated on September 1, 2012, and Since then, this has been expanded and modified to include a broader group of U.S. taxpayers.
+IRS implemented the streamlined filing procedures on September 1, 2012, and Since then, this has been expanded and revised to include a more group of taxpayers of the United States.

 1) The taxpayer was non-willful: A taxpayer will be required to certify in line with specific instructions that the failure to report such assets and income was not a result of non-willful conduct.
 Non-willful conduct is an activity that is not a result of negligence, lack of attention, mistake, or conducts that was in good faith lack of understanding of tax laws.

-2) There has not been an initiation of an IRS Civil Examination: A taxpayer undergoing an IRS audit cannot submit to the program.
+2) There has not been an initiation of an IRS Civil Examination: A taxpayer undergoing an IRS audit cannot submit under this program.
 A taxpayer under criminal investigation is also not eligible for the program.

-3) The taxpayer must resolve previously filed amended and delinquent returns and pay assessed penalties to be eligible.
+3) The taxpayer must resolve previously filed amended and unfiled overdue returns and pay assessed penalties to be eligible.

 The taxpayer once files under either the Streamlined Foreign Offshore Procedures or the Streamlined Domestic Offshore Procedures, taxpayer may not file OVDP.
 The taxpayer who files an OVDP voluntary disclosure letter on or after July 1, 2014, will not be eligible to file in the streamlined procedures.